COVID-19 Updates

 Physician-Scientist Training Program (PSTP)

 Candidates interested in the Physician-Scientist Training Program (PSTP) should indicate their interest on the ERAS application form.
-Please provide a short essay outlining prior research experience, publications, and areas of research interest.
-Also, please indicate the subspecialty, research, and faculty laboratories that suit your interests.
+Provide a short essay outlining prior research experience, publications, and areas of research interest — indicate the subspecialty, research, and faculty laboratories that suit your interests.

-In addition to the ERAS application, please provide a minimum of one and preferably three letters of support from prior research mentors and senior colleagues.
-A letter of reference from the thesis advisor of the MD, PhD, candidates is required.
+In addition to the ERAS application, please provide a minimum of one and preferably two letters of support from prior research mentors and senior colleagues.
+A letter of reference from the thesis advisor of MD/PhD candidates is required.

-Candidates applying for the PSTP are encouraged to plan a two-day interview at UC San Diego.
-The first day will consist of visiting the residency program, and the second day, the research program, faculty, and laboratories.
+Candidates applying for the PSTP are encouraged to plan a 2-day interview at UC San Diego.
+The 1st day will consist of visiting the residency program, and the 2nd day, the research program, faculty, and laboratories.
 PSTP interviews will be scheduled in conjunction with the traditional interviewing sessions.
 Individuals enter the PSTP upon application to the residency training program with concurrent acceptance into the research fellowship program.

 Primary Care Track